Home Remedies For Diabetes

 12. Indian Gooseberry Or Amla

-This tart green berry is popular in the Indian subcontinent and is also a commonly used remedy in ayurveda.
-Indian gooseberry can improve your glucose metabolism due to its hypoglycemic properties.25 Its antidiabetic effects have been attributed to its free radical scavenging properties and antioxidant action.
+This tart green berry is popular in the Indian subcontinent and is a commonly used remedy in ayurveda.
+Indian gooseberry can improve your glucose metabolism due to its hypoglycemic (blood-sugar-lowering) properties.
+Its antidiabetic effects have been attributed to its free radical scavenging properties and antioxidant action.

 Amla can treat various diabetes-related conditions affecting the heart, kidney, and nerves.

-Amla may also help prevent hyperglycemia or reduce instances of the problem in diabetics.
-It has also been found to help lower diabetic nephropathy, neuropathy, protein wasting, and cardiac problems – all of which plague diabetics and are responsible for many medical complications they grapple with.26
+Amla may also help prevent hyperglycemia (a condition characterized by abnormally high levels of glucose in the blood) and reduce complications arising due to diabetics.
+It has also been found to help lower damage to the kidney, nerves, and heart – all of which plague diabetics and are responsible for many medical complications they grapple with.

 13. Fenugreek Seeds